-Membership in the Aloysius Chapter of the National Honor Society at Jesuit College Preparatory School is based on four criteria; scholarship, character, leadership, and service.
+Membership in the Aloysius Chapter of the National Honor Society at Jesuit College Preparatory School of Dallas is based on four criteria; scholarship, character, leadership, and service.
 Information is listed below concerning eligibility for each criterion.

 Jesuit emphasizes academic excellence and intellectual challenge.
 Jesuit students demonstrate scholarship by attaining a considerable level of proficiency in various disciplines.
 In order to be eligible for the National Honor Society, Jesuit students must have a cumulative grade point average of 88 or better.
 Grades are checked at the close of the first semester sophomore year.
 Any student who does not qualify will be reviewed again at the close of the first semester of their junior year.